10. Introducing Data Frames

 10.4.3. iloc[...]

-Here are some examples of position-based indexing:
+Here are some examples of position-based indexing with

 b.iloc[0] # the same: c.iloc[0]